veranikabarel/hogwarts-react-app/README.md

 ## Features
 * Get sorted to a Hogwart House
-* Learn all the spell to become the greates wizard of All Time
+* Learn all the spell to become the Greates Wizard of All Time
-* Check information about Hogwarts Houses and characters
+* Check information about Hogwarts Houses and Characters

 ## Status
 Project is: _in progress_